pfptcommunity/pfptcommunity/README.md

 <br>

-## Using TAP REST API data in Microsoft Excel and Power BI
+## TAP API - Use with Microsoft Excel and Power BI

 Both Microsoft Power BI and Excel can directly fetch JSON data from an REST endpoint.
 See the [Microsoft doc](https://docs.microsoft.com/en-us/power-query/connectors/web/web) for more information.
 Below you can see and download a sample Excel sheet that fetches data from the People endpoint(s).